 Concerning its customers, the Group does not have a significant concentration of credit risk.
 It has implemented policies enabling it to ensure that its customers have an appropriate credit risk history.
-However, the Group must take account of variable client payment deadlines, which depend on a number of different factors:
+However, the Group must take account of variable customer payment terms, which depend on a number of different factors:

-- Sector-specific factors: - The Group sells medical imaging equipment for which installation, user training and equipment acceptance can be relatively long.
-These three items are pre-conditions to payment for the equipment, although pre-payments are sometimes obtained; - The Group may grant relatively long payment deadlines as part of negotiating sale agreements; - The payment deadlines for public hospitals are traditionally long, irrespective of the contractual conditions entered into. - Geographic factors: payment deadlines are traditionally long in certain geographic areas (Asia and the Middle East).
+- Sector-specific factors:

+- The sales group for medical imaging equipment for which installation, user training and acceptance of the equipment can be relatively long.
+These three items are pre-conditions to payment for the equipment, although pre-payments are sometimes obtained; - The Group may grant relatively long payment deadlines as part of negotiating the sale agreement; - The payment terms for public hospitals are traditionally long, irrespective of the contractual conditions entered into. - Geographic factors: payment deadlines are traditionally long in certain geographic areas (Asia and the Middle East).

-Thus, the DSO at the end of December 2015 was 284 days, compared to 189 days at the end of December 2014.
-The increase in the average payment term is relatively standard and results principally:
+Thus, the DSO at the end of December 2016 was 211 days, compared to 284 days at the end of December 2015.
+The fall in the DSO is principally the result of a significant reduction in the average installation period for the equipment that is sold.